 - Look for signs of life in your lawn — tiny green shoots are a good indicator.

-This is a big one.
 Trying to rake or clear debris when the ground is still soggy and waterlogged is a recipe for disaster.
-You’ll end up compacting the soil, which is the opposite of what your lawn needs.
-Plus, you can easily tear up the delicate new grass trying to pull out leaves or twigs from mud.
+You’ll end up compacting the soil, which is the opposite of what your lawn needs, and you can easily tear up delicate new grass trying to pull out leaves or twigs from mud.

 You want the soil to be firm enough to walk on without leaving deep footprints.
 If you step on it and your shoes sink in, it’s probably too wet.
-Give it a few more days to dry out a bit.
+Give it a few more days to dry out.

 Recognizing When Grass Is Actively Growing

-This ties into the soil conditions.
-You don’t want to start too early, before the grass has even woken up from its winter nap.
+This ties into soil conditions — you don’t want to start too early, before the grass has even woken up from its winter nap.
 If you’re aggressively raking or pulling things off a dormant lawn, you can actually cause more harm than good.
-Wait until you see that the grass is starting to actively grow.
-This means it’s more resilient and can handle the cleaning process better.
-It’s like waiting for a plant to be ready to be pruned – you don’t want to cut it back when it’s completely asleep.
+Wait until you see the grass actively growing, when it’s more resilient and can handle the cleaning process better.

 Here’s a quick checklist to help you decide: